PreMiD/Documentation/en/dev/api.md

 {.is-info}

 ## API Versioning
-> API v2 has been deprecated and most of it's endpoints have been removed.
+> API v2 has been deprecated and most of its endpoints have been removed.
 Please use v3 for any future request to prevent issues.
 {.is-danger}

 PreMiD exposes different versions of our API.
 You can specify version by including it in the request path like ``https://api.premid.app/v{version_number}``.
 Omitting the version number from the route will route requests to the current default version (marked below accordingly).